signalshore/signalshore.github.io/content/2018-07-03-The-Infinity.md

 This suggests some weird arithmetic.
 If you add infinity with a number; you get back infinity.
-If you remove infinity from a number; you get back infinity.
+If you remove a number from a infinity; you get back infinity.
 If you divide infinity by a number; you get back infinity.
 If you multiply infinity by a number; you get back infinity.